homebysix/recipe-robot/README.md

 - Run again with `--verbose` when errors occur, and you'll usually see why.
 It's often because Recipe Robot couldn't determine how to download the app.
 As I said, the Robot won't work for all apps.

 - If you get Python exceptions while using Recipe Robot, I invite you to [create an issue on GitHub](https://github.com/homebysix/recipe-robot/issues/new) so I can track the problem.
 Include full traceback plus whatever input (URL, path, etc) you provided when you ran Recipe Robot.

+- It might seem obvious, but inputting a version-specific direct download URL will not serve the purpose of downloading the latest version using AutoPkg.
+If you see a version in the URL, try inputting the path to the app itself instead.
+Hopefully there's a Sparkle feed that Recipe Robot can use.

 ## Feedback